Heroes of Lallor: Fictional character biography

 The original Heroes of Lallor are five super-powered youths born roughly during the same time period on Lallor, a planet run by a dictatorship.
 Their superpowers result from their parents' exposure to atomic radiation.
 Though raised by the government, they are eventually banished for opposing the dictatorship.
 The Heroes of Lallor are tricked into fighting the Legion by a relative of the Jungle King, who had fallen in battle to the Legion previously.
 During the battle, Duplicate Boy and Shrinking Violet fall in love; their relationship survives this battle.
 The dictatorship is overthrown and the heroes choose to remain on Lallor.

-In Adventure Comics #339, Beast Boy, who has been shunned by Lallorian society, flees to the planet Vorn, where he leads Vorn's wildlife in a revolt against humans.
-He dies saving a little girl from an attack by one of the animals and is buried on the planet Shanghalla.
+In Adventure Comics #339, Beast Boy is shunned by Lallorian society and flees to the planet Vorn, where he leads Vorn's wildlife in a revolt against humans.
+He dies saving a young girl from an attack by one of the animals and is buried on the planet Shanghalla.

 Duplicate Boy and Shrinking Violet break up after she is kidnapped by Imskian rebels and replaced with Durlan imposter Yera Allon.

-The Heroes of Lallor make a single appearance in post-Zero Hour Legion continuity.
-In Legionnaires #49 (June 1997), Beast Boy, Gas Girl, and Splitter appear in a single panel, being told they cannot help the Legion as they are needed on Lallor.
-Evolvo had previously been established as a member of Workforce.
+In post-Zero Hour Legion continuity, Beast Boy and Gas Girl make a minor appearance in Legionnaires #49 (1997).
+Additionally, Evolvo appears as a member of Workforce.